glanzb/pcs/modules.md

 ##AMD
 - AMD (Asynchronous Module Definition) format provides a solution for modular JavaScript;
-- both the module and dependencies can be asynchronously loaded.
+- both the module and dependencies can be asynchronously loaded, **fast**, only loads files that are needed
+- less errors: dependencies must load before the module is executed.
 - Scope: it avoids the need to worry about globals, supports named modules, doesn't require server transformation to function

 **define method** for module definition and a **require method** for handling dependency loading.